 This dark comedy documentary connects the dots between global crises.
 It combines archival film clips and animations with detailed analysis and specific positive options to transform systems.
 Watch it free online.
 (80 minutes) http://crisisofcivilization.com

-Following each documentary, we'll guide listeners in brainstorming how the issues raised will affect their neighborhood, and what can be done to make it greener and more resilient.
+Following each documentary, we'll ask listeners how the issues raised affect their neighborhood, and what can be done to make it greener and more resilient?
 We'll refer listeners to existing programs & resources, as well as local civic groups, to help them take next steps along with their neighbors.

 Recommended programs will include Red Cross and NYC Office of Emergency Management, to build resilience to disruptions.
 Many NYC initiatives promote building energy conservation upgrades, and solar power, which save money and lower carbon emissions.
 Local agriculture projects, of course, are good for both the climate and the economy.

 Contact us to bring the Neighborhood Resilience Film Screenings to your neighborhood.